-Town Centre is an International Baccalaureate® World School for the Diploma Programme (DP) and a Candidate for the Primary Years Programme (PYP) and Middle Years Programme (MYP).
+Town Centre is an International Baccalaureate® Continuum World School offering the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).

 Some of the other key benefits of the IB programmes: